omarkohl/codeandbugs.com/content/post/poker-theory-poker-night/index.md

 I will proactively start making other plans because being stuck with a canceled event at the last minute or playing Poker with just one or two other people is not that much fun.
-If I start making other plans and canceling Poker night attendance this again negatively impacts the likelihood other people attending and so on... it's a vicious cycle.
+If I start making other plans and canceling Poker night attendance this again negatively impacts the likelihood of other people attending and so on... it's a vicious cycle.

 Everyone maximizes their own EV by committing as late as possible even though this threatens the evening as a whole, much the same way that Poker as a game does not work if everyone folds all pocket cards except AA.

 So, what is the solution?
-Create a social rule that makes folding (canceling attendance) have a little bit of negative EV much like the blinds and ante do in Poker.
+Create a social rule that makes folding (canceling attendance) have a little bit of negative EV much like the blinds and antes do in Poker.

 Some examples: